 The book includes more than 30 savory and sweet recipes and 25 “thoughtfully-composed” green smoothie recipes.
 There is also a 30-day meal plan chart that will help you plan as well as stay on track.
-Before you begin the program, Smith offers seven tips to mentally prepare you to not only start but most importantly finish and these includes:
+Before you begin the program, Smith offers seven tips to mentally prepare yourself to not only start but most importantly finish and these include:

 1. Make your health a priority

 4. Understanding the differences between emotional hunger and physical hunger

 7. Don’t get obsessed with weighing yourself every day

 After you review and take these tips to heart, it is time to start enjoying a blueberry apple smoothie on day one and the peachy pineapple smoothie on day two.
 Don’t worry because that is just breakfast and later in the day, you can have the Cajun roasted chicken and cauliflower for dinner.
 Other smoothies include strawberry banana, blueberry kale and strawberry banana.
 Just looking at the recipes, you can see the theme of using superfoods such as kale along with dark berries to ensure the body is getting what it needs.
 Other savory standouts are oven-fried turkey cutlets, sautéed tomatoes and spinach, pineapple peppered flounder and a collard greens stew with black-eyed peas.